Al-Wasmo/FellowScraper/README.md

 - [ ] Loop and conditional nodes
 - [ ] Data export (CSV, JSON)
 - [ ] Flow templates and examples

+### Current Limitations
+- uses local storage so its limited to 5mb
+- bad error handling in the backend
+- lacks automation, so add more noes
+- ... and alot more

 ## Contributing